medhatassm/Ekko/Readme.md

 ## Let's Start 💥

-### Prepare Started file for project.
+### Prepare the Started file for a project.

-- Create My HTML file and type my head content that it have:
+- Create My HTML file and type my head content that it has:

-  1. [Normalize](https://necolas.github.io/normalize.css/) CSS File: to make all content get default property value.
+  1. [Normalize](https://necolas.github.io/normalize.css/) CSS File: to make all content get a default property value.
-  2. Font Awesome CDN: to use icon from [font-awesome](https://fontawesome.com/) website.
+  2. Font Awesome CDN: to use the icon from [font-awesome](https://fontawesome.com/) website.
   3. [Google Font](https://fonts.google.com/): using Cairo font style for all element in website.
-  4. Main CSS File: the main css style fo whole project.
+  4. Main CSS File: the main CSS style for the whole project.
      _(Whole work in this file)_

-- in Main CSS file i create some global rules to make every thing ready for development:
+- in the Main CSS file I create some global rules to make everything ready for development:

-  1. set `box-sizing` property value to `border-box` and make the prefix code for it to all elements.
+  1. set the `box-sizing` property value to `border-box` and make the prefix code for it to all elements.

-  2. using `scroll-behavior` to make scroll in website smooth and look good.
+  2. using `scroll-behavior` to make the scroll in the website smooth and look good.

   3. reset the style of ul (because we will use it a lot).

   4. set `font-family` to (Cairo) for `body`.

-  5. make container class to make sure my element will be in grid design and have the same padding and margin in all screen size, and make sure that element height will not be less than 100px.
+  5. make a container class to make sure my element will be in grid design and have the same padding and margin in all screen sizes, and make sure that the element height will not be less than 100px.

 ```
     .container {